 One person asked if it was a sustainable lifestyle financially to be a blogger.
 The answer there is that you need multiple revenue streams to make it so.
 For example, you don’t just want to rely on affiliate links and that’s it.
 You want to get to a place where you’re making money from affiliates, sponsored posts, advertising, and maybe freelancing.
 This gives you more financial security.

 Do you think blogs are dead?

 Nope.
 I don’t.
 I know a lot of people think they are but I disagree.

-So, no. I don’t think they are dead.
+So, no. I don’t think blogs are dead.
 I just think you need to utilize them a little differently and continue to stay creative with how you market them.

 How do you find the time?

 I feel like I addressed this mostly above.
 But the hard truth is it’s A LOT of work.
 And, it’s not going to happen if you’re not willing to put in the hard time.
 You need to be diligent.
 You need to be willing to work nights and weekends.
 You need to be willing to wake up early.